atmohamedamer/squadx/docs/squad/juan.md

 ## Bio

+Web3 developer exploring the potential of blockchain and decentralized applications.
+Building the future of Ethereum.

+## About

 Hi, I'm Juan!
 I'm a web3 developer with a strong background in building decentralized applications on the Ethereum platform.
 I enjoy exploring the potential of blockchain technology and developing solutions that leverage its unique capabilities.
 My goal is to contribute to the growth and adoption of web3 technologies.

 ## Social Metadata